precice/config-graph/README.md

 # preCICE Config Graph

-A Python library that builds a graph from a preCICE configuration file for validation and visualization purposes.
+A Python library that builds a graph from a preCICE configuration file for validation and visualization purposes and enables to recreate a precice-config.xml from it.

 **How does this differ from [the preCICE Config-Visualizer](https://github.com/precice/config-visualizer)?** The graph built by this library is not (directly) meant to be displayed.
 The focus is on building a graph that represents the structure of a preCICE configuration in a way that is useful in checking for logical errors.
+This logic can also be used to generate a precice-config.xml from a given set of nodes.

 > [!NOTE]
 > This library assumes the config file to follow some basic rules.
 For example, references by name are assumed to exist.
-> If the config file passes the preCICE-built-in checks (`precice-tools check`) without errors, then it is also read correctly by this library.
-If `precice-tools check` does not succeed, the behavior of this library is undefined (it will probably crash).
+> If the config file passes the preCICE-built-in checks (`precice-cli config check`) without errors, then it is also
+> read correctly by this library.
+If `precice-cli config check` does not succeed, the behavior of this library is
+> undefined (it will probably crash).

 ## Requirements